bitovi/academy/src/react/6-styling.md

 ## Exercise

-Let's use our styling knowledge to make our tic-tac-toe game look amazing!
+Let's use our styling knowledge to make our Tic-Tac-Toe game look amazing!

 Run the app locally with `npm start` and choose the `Styling` exercise.
 Now head over to `src/exercises/5 - Styling/components`.
 These are the files you'll be editing.